vespa-cloud/terraform-azure-enclave/README.md

 ## Inputs
 - tenant_name (string, required): The Vespa Cloud tenant name that will operate in this subscription.

+### Internal-use inputs (do not override)
-- athenz_env (string, optional, default "prod"): Only for internal use.
-Athenz environment selector for ZTS issuer URL.
+- athenz_env (string, optional, default "prod"): INTERNAL.
+Selects the Athenz ZTS issuer URL (one of: "prod", "cd").
+Do not override.
-- all_zones (list(object), optional): Only for internal use.
+- all_zones (list(object), optional): INTERNAL.
 Default list of Azure Vespa Cloud zones.
+Do not override.

 ## Outputs
 - zones (map): Map of available Vespa Cloud zones grouped by environment.
 Keys are referenced as